Research Interests

 Education

-History, Philosophy, and Economics, B.A., McGill University
+History, Philosophy, and Economics, B.A. , McGill University

-Economics, Ph.D., University of California at Berkeley
+Economics, Ph.D., University of California, Berkeley

 Economics, M.A., Yale University